skube/helpful-knowledge/README.md

 - `id_rsa.pub` (public and shared on remote system)
 - `id_rsa`(private on local system)

-> The filesm—usually referred to as keys—can be likened to a physical padlock 🔒 (.pub) and key 🔑
+> The files—usually referred to as keys—can be likened to a physical padlock 🔒 (.pub) and key 🔑

 These files are usually kept inside a hidden directory in your home directory (i.e. `~/.ssh`)